martingerlach/hSBM_Topicmodel/README.md

 	- the topic mixtures for each document

 - How to visualize the topical structure, in particular the hierarchy of topics
+    - the visual (vertical) order of topics on the chord diagram